riseupalex/CitComAI-Hub.github.io/docs/welcome.md

 # Welcome

-Welcome to VRAIN documentation for the CitCom.ai project.
+Welcome to VRAIN documentation for the [Citcom.AI](https://citcom.ai) project.
 On the following site, you will find different guides and resources.

 ## About the project

-The [Citcom.AI](https://citcom.ai) is one of the [Testing and Experimentation Facilities (TEFs)](https://digital-strategy.ec.europa.eu/en/activities/testing-and-experimentation-facilities), which are specialized sites for testing *state-of-the-art* AI and robotics solutions.
-These facilities provide technical support to innovators, allowing them to test both software and hardware AI products at scale (Technology Readiness Levels 6-8).
+[Citcom.AI](https://citcom.ai) is one of the [Testing and Experimentation Facilities (TEFs)](https://digital-strategy.ec.europa.eu/en/activities/testing-and-experimentation-facilities), which are specialized sites for testing *state-of-the-art* AI and robotics solutions.
+These facilities are open to all European technology providers and provide technical support to innovators, allowing them to test both software and hardware AI products at scale (Technology Readiness Levels 6-8).

 [...]